yuosif-gamal/E-Commerce-Product-management-System/README.md

     * the project includes an email notification system that sends notifications to users when certain events occur, such as when a cart item is marked as NOT_RESERVED because he reserved from 2 hours ago.
 The email service is implemented using Spring Boot's _**JavaMailSender**_ to interact with an SMTP server.
+* **Logging Aspect**
+    * To enhance observability and debugging, a Logging Aspect has been implemented using Aspect-Oriented Programming (AOP).
+    * This aspect provides comprehensive logging for method executions across all service classes.

 ## Testing